-But, when you want to import 5D Mark III MOV files to iMovie for editing on Mac, you will encounter many problems.
+However, when you want to import 5D Mark III MOV files to iMovie for editing on Mac, you will encounter many problems.
 As we know, 5D Mark III recorded videos in MOV format, this format is not compatible well with iMovie.
-The best video format for iMovie is Apple InterMediate Codec (AIC) MOV format, so if you want to edit 5D3 MOV video in iMovie smoothly, you'd better convert 5D3 MOV to AIC MOV for iMovie, you can follow the steps below to transcode 5D3 to iMovie.
+The best video format for iMovie is Apple InterMediate Codec (AIC) MOV format, so if you want to edit 5D3 MOV video in iMovie smoothly, you'd better convert 5D3 MOV to AIC MOV for iMovie, which could be the best video format there.

 Detailed workflow about transcoding Canon 5D Mark III MOV to iMovie AIC for Editing

 Step1.
 Download and install Pavtube HD Video Converter for Mac

 Tthis software can help you convert 5D Mark III MOV to AIC for iMovie, more output formats are also supported, such as AVI/WMV/ProRes.
 Import 5D3 recorded videos to this best AIC Converter for iMovie.